What are Enhanced Security Chip Cards?

 Yes.
 Chip cards add an additional layer of security to the safeguards that already protect your card.
 Each time you use your chip card, it generates a code that is unique to that transaction.
 This makes it harder to counterfeit your card or to use it fraudulently for in-store purchases.

 Even though chip cards have started being issued in the U.S. and some merchants have already installed chip-enabled card terminals for payment, the entire conversion process is expected to take a few years to complete.
 That's why chip cards will continue to have a magnetic stripe on the back.
 That way, if a merchant's terminal or an ATM is not yet chip-enabled, your transaction can still be processed using the magnetic stripe as it is today.

 How am I protected?

-All debit cards that we issue come with 'zero liability protection,' so you are not held liable for unauthorized transactions if a card is stolen, lost or fraudulently used at a merchant or online.
+All debit and credit cards that we issue come with 'zero liability protection,' so you are not held liable for unauthorized transactions if a card is stolen, lost or fraudulently used at a merchant or online.
 It is important that you promptly report a lost or stolen card or any suspicious transactions.
 See the applicable agreement for your account on liability and reporting requirements for unauthorized transactions.

 What information is on the chip?

 The chip contains information about your account and the card expiration date.
 It also generates a unique code for every transaction when used with a chip-enabled terminal at the point of sale.